Equidistant Polarizing Transforms: Polarizing Transforms

-Here, one of the main results in this work is: \textsl{the equidistant transforms for a given $q$-ary signal set provide superior synthetic good channel and (almost) the same synthetic bad channel, and hence, the performance of the error correction capability is improved for the block length $N>2$.} We will provide some simulation results in Section \ref{S_simulation_result} in order to strengthen this claim.
+Here, one of the main results in this work is: \textsl{the equidistant transforms for a given $q$-ary signal set provide superior synthetic good channel and (almost) the same synthetic bad channel, and hence, the performance of the error correction capability is improved for the block length $N>2$.}

+Here, superior non-binary synthetic good channel has $N(d_{min})=q-1$ error events a a distance $d_{min}$ which is maximized by the equidistant transform $f$.

+In other cases, non-binary synthetic good channels have at least one error event at a distance $d<d_{min}$.
+Notice that the sum of all distances are constant for all cases.
+And the equidistant transform maximizes the minimum distance.
+The equidistant channels was first defined by Jelinek.